Resin Driveway Cost

 What's Involved in Installing a Resin Driveway?

-- The driveway will be prepared.
-This will depend on what condition the pre-existing driveway is like, but it can entail tarmac being removed if it has cracks or gravel being removed so that there is a stable base for the resin to be laid on.
+• Materials Delivered and Surface Prepared - As well as ensuring the correct items arrive on site, any preparation work will depend on what condition the current driveway is in.
+This can entail tarmac being removed if there are any cracks, or gravel being removed and the area excavated to ensure a stable base for the resin to be laid on.

-- The resin and aggregate are flattened to create a level surface.
-Your resin driveway labourer or labourers need to work quickly as they only have around 20 minutes after they put down each batch of aggregate before it starts to set.
+• Surface Area is Levelled - The resin and aggregate are flattened to create a level surface.
+This needs to be carried out 20 minutes after they put down each batch of aggregate before it starts to set.

-- The driveway should now be completed but should not be walked on for between four hours and half a day, depending on the temperature.
-It is advised that cars and any other vehicle do not attempt access for at least 24 hours.
+• Allow Curing Time - The driveway should now be completed but should not be walked on for around 4 to 6 hours, depending on the temperature and it is advised that cars or any other vehicle do not attempt access for at least 24 hours.

-- Your professional labourers will now clear away and remove any leftover materials or debris from your site.
-They commonly leave instructions with you as to when you will be safe to walk and drive on your newly laid driveway and pathways.
-Take notice of what they say – they are telling you for a reason!
+• Waste Removal and Guidance - Reputable labourers will then clear away and remove any leftover materials or debris from your site.
+They will usually leave instructions as to when you will be safe to walk and drive on your newly laid driveway and pathways.

 Are resin driveways resistant to really hot and cold weather, like heatwaves and frost?